Xomega-Net/Xomega.Docs/docs/framework/blazor/components.md

 });
 ```

-To apply it to your menu items, you can either assign it directly on each item using the `Policy` property or call a recursive function `ForEachItem` on each top-level item, where you can configure your security based on `Href`, as illustrated below.
+To apply it to your menu items, you can either assign it directly on each item using the `Policy` property or call a recursive function `ForEachItem` on each top-level item, where you can configure your security based on the `Href` value, as illustrated below.

 ```cs
 foreach (var mi in MainMenu.Items)